klaytn/kips/KIPs/kip-draft_kgp6.md

 To record the addresses in a verifiable manner the addresses are verified in the contract by calling approve method.
 The senderAddress can be a Contract address or a Externally Owned Account.
 If the sender address is a

 - EOA : EOA address can be verified when the account holder directly calls the approve function. `msg.sender == senderAddress`
 - Contract : Contract address can be verified when the admin of the contract calls approve function.
-The smart contract uses the getState() function implemented in the senderAddress contract to get the admin details.
+The smart contract calls the `getState()` function implemented in the senderAddress contract to get the admin details.
 Min required admins should approve the senderAddress contract.
   `msg.sender == admin`

 #### No Withdrawal